molimkarbalaei/molimkarbalaei/README.md

   tools: ['React', 'Redux','Tailwind'],
   experieceYear: 1,
   background: 'bachelor of civil engineering and master of safety engineering for transport' ,
-  challenge: 'Improves my knowledge,so, The more the merrier!'
+  challenge: 'Improve my knowledge,so, The more the merrier!'
 }
 ```